kuzGo/kuzco/README.md

 ### Code snippets :

-For the purpose of this project I refered to and used authentication from the Code Institute Chris's [Boutique ADO](https://github.com/Code-Institute-Solutions/boutique_ado_v1).
+For the purpose of this project I referred to and used authentication from the Code Institute Chris's [Boutique ADO](https://github.com/Code-Institute-Solutions/boutique_ado_v1).
-The code snnipets used from this project have been refactored to make them my own and suit more my project's needs where it was possible.
+The code snippets used from this project have been refactored to make them my own and suit more my project's needs where it was possible.

-[**Bootsrap4**](https://getbootstrap.com/) some components and some code snnipets have been used from Bootsrap.
+[**Bootsrap4**](https://getbootstrap.com/) some components and some code snippets have been used from Bootstrap.

 [Colorlib](https://preview.colorlib.com/#capitalshop) free template used for inspiration for newsletter and footer.